israel24961/vroads/Docs/1_Chuncking.md

     1. First iteration:
         - [X] Load the png from the internet
         - [X] Display the png in a corner of the screen
-        - [ ] Make the minimap move with the player
+        - [X] Make the minimap move with the player
+        - [X] Make the minimap zoom in and out
+        - [X] Make the minimap charge the next chunk when the player in the other chunk
+    2. Second iteration:
+        - [ ] Load more than one chunk at the same time